North10, Philadelphia grew from the commitment and vision of philanthropist Chase Lenfest.

 Josh has a doctorate in Educational Leadership (Ed.L.D.) from Harvard University, a master’s degree in Teaching English to Speakers of Other Languages (TESOL) from Teachers College, a master’s degree in administration and supervision from New York University, and a bachelor’s degree in history from Tufts University.
 He and his wife, Amy, have 17-year-old twins, Gabriel and Eloise.

-Chris Gale is a public service professional with varied experience in both the nonprofit and government sectors.
-He currently serves as Center Director and Chief Programs Officer for North10, Philadelphia, which he joined in 2019.
-With a special passion for families and young people who are affected by systemic poverty, Chris works tirelessly to help empower the residents in the Hunting Park-East Tioga neighborhood of North Philadelphia and other communities of color through education and human services to ensure that young people have the tools they need to prepare for success throughout their lives.
+Nikki J. Bagby is a public service professional with varied experience in both the nonprofit and government sectors.
+She currently serves as Chief External Affairs Officer for North10, Philadelphia.
+With a special passion for families and young people who are affected by systemic poverty, Nikki works tirelessly to help empower the residents in the Hunting Park-East Tioga neighborhood of North Philadelphia and other communities of color through human services to ensure that people have the tools they need to prepare for success throughout their lives.